 Deborah continues her DAMAI work as the Program Director and Senior Editor of the DAMA-DMBOK.
 She earned the organization’s Certified Data Management Professional (CDMP)© designation and was awarded a fellowship.
 Deborah is a PMP®, a certified Project Management Professional, as well.

-In her spare time, Deborah volunteers as Chief Information Officer for Global Resource Epi-center Against Human Trafficking, a nonprofit.
+In her spare time, Deborah volunteers as Chief Information Officer for a human trafficking nonprofit.
 When she can find additional spare time, Deborah enjoys travelling, playing mobile video games and working on “massive” needle point projects that take months, if not years, to complete.
 “I love recognizing and riffing off their patterns into my own designs,” Deborah said.

 Patterns of all types, including the constructs of data, are what keeps Deborah engaged and energized.